 Don’t Make Our Mistake!

-Whilst we have never lost a Disney World ticket we have at Universal & did not have a copy of the serial number.
-You can read all about our experience of getting a replacement on our vacation blog but wasn’t simple and it included telephone calls back to the UK.
+While we have never lost a Disney World ticket we have at Universal & did not have a copy of the serial number.
+You can read all about our experience of getting a replacement on our vacation blog.
+It wasn’t straight forward!